 An online Ph.D. program in information technology begins with foundational classes in subjects like principles of programming, enterprise database design and advanced software development.
 As you advance, you can specialize with electives like cloud computing, technology for mobile devices and project management.
 Some programs even offer formal specializations in areas like healthcare information technology and computer security.

 To earn a Ph.D. in information technology online, you often must complete a research-based dissertation.
 To prepare for this graduation requirement, you would take courses in research design and advanced academic writing.
-You would also work closely with a faculty adviser who helps you choose a topic, collect data and interpret the results of your study.
+You would also work closely with a faculty advisor who helps you choose a topic, collect data and interpret the results of your study.
 Once you finish writing your dissertation, you must defend your work before a faculty committee.

 Some online Ph.D. in information technology programs feature a doctoral capstone project instead of a dissertation.
 Students in these programs apply research to practical problems in information technology, but they typically do not need to create this research themselves.